-DET Town Hall
+DET Town Hall (Summer 2022)

 At our first annual DET Town Hall, we shared numerous updates with you on major DET efforts, projects and initiatives!
 Attendees heard from many DET stakeholders including project leaders, Working Group Co-Chairs, fleet managers, partners from the Tennessee Department of Environment and Conservation, the new DET Coordinator, and more!